 Please note that tacit consent does not apply in respect of this application.
 It is in the public interest that the authority must process your application before it can be granted.
-If you have not heard from the local authority within a reasonable period, please contact it.
-You can do this online if you applied through the UK Welcomes service or contact us.
+If you have not heard from the local authority within a reasonable period, please contact the Licensing Service on telephone: 01642 526558 or alternatively email us at [email protected].
+You can also do this online if you applied through the UK Welcomes service.

 We would always advise that in the event of a complaint the first contact is made with the trader by you, preferably in the form of a letter (with proof of delivery).
 If that has not worked, if you are located in the UK, visit our Consumer pages or Gov.uk for advice.
 From outside of the UK contact the UK European Consumer Centre.